Prince William Welcomes Prince Harry To A Special Society Now That He’s A Parent

 — ET Canada (@ETCanada) May 7, 2019

 The event that William and Kate announced is the inaugural regatta King’s Cup, which will take place on the Isle of Wight on August 9.
-The race aims to raise awareness and funds for eight causes that the royal couple support.
+The race aims to raise awareness and funds for eight causes that the royal couple supports.
 Kate and William will act as skippers of two individual boats competing in the race, hoping for a chance to win the King’s Cup, according to Royal, the official web site of the British royal family.

 William and Kate are reportedly “strong advocates” for sports, and have taken on work in the U.K. and overseas to “highlight the positive impact that sport can have on the individual and within local communities.”